 Input and Output File Details

 Output is an L1G image file formatted according to the L1G DFCB.
 The output is an HDF5 file.
-Table 6-10 and Table 6-11 list the metadata associated with the output file.
+Table 6-10 list the metadata associated with the output file.
 These tables follow the metadata fields in version 1 of the Landsat 8/9 Level-1 G DFCB.
 The metadata is split up into a file metadata and band metadata.
 For further information on this format, see the L1G DFCB.
-Not all fields within the prototype metadata fields are filled in with valid data.
-Fields in which data are not correctly filled are indicated in italics (see notes #9 and #10).